Calculus: Differentiation and Its Application

 • Parameter estimation is a central task in statistics.

-• Calculus is not just background maths—it’s the engine driving statistical theory.
+• Calculus is not just background maths—it’s the engine driving statistical theory and modern AI.

 Where to go from here